When it comes to addressing missing teeth, there are two main options: dentures and dental implants.

 Dentures also fail to address the weakening of the jawbone that occurs when teeth are missing.

-Over time, this looseness makes dentures more likely to fall out, and eventually, they will require replacing.
+Over time, this looseness makes dentures more likely to fall out, which will eventually require replacing.

-Dr Ali Rifai is an implant dentist who has been placing implants successfully for a number of years.
+Dr Ali Rifai is an implant dentist who has successfully placed implants for several years.

-When asked on which is better, he commented that ‘dental implants are certainly a stronger and more durable solution for missing teeth, especially where multiple tooth loss is concerned’.
+When asked which is better, he commented, ‘ dental implants are certainly a stronger and more durable solution for missing teeth, especially where multiple tooth loss is concerned’.

 Are implants better?